Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Oscillation Probability

 where $H_p$, the perturbed Hamiltonian, is proportional to the order of $\Delta_{31}, A [\mathcal{O}(\lambda^3)]$ whereas the unperturbed Hamiltonian $H_0$ is proportional to $\Delta_{41}$.
 These can be written as follows,

 The unperturbed and perturbed Hamiltonian can be expressed in terms of the small parameter $\lambda$ in the following manner,

-The unperturbed Hamiltonian has the smallest terms proportional to $\mathcal{O}(\lambda^2)$ which is at least an order less than the largest term in $H_p$, the perturbed Hamiltonian.
+The unperturbed Hamiltonian has the smallest terms proportional to $\mathcal{O}(\lambda^2)$, which is at least an order less than the largest term in $H_p$, the perturbed Hamiltonian. \textbf{The terms proportional to $\Delta_{21}$ are of higher order than $\lambda^5$ and thus are neglected}.
 The eigenvalues of $H_0$ are $ \lambda_{01}=0 $, $ \lambda_{02}=0 $, $ \lambda_{03}=0 $, $ \lambda_{04}=\Delta_{41} $.
 This implies the need for degenerate perturbation theory to determine the modified energy eigenvalues in the presence of the matter potential.
 The modified energy eigenvalues evaluated using degenerated perturbation theory in ascending order of energy are as follows,

 where $A^{'}=A/2=\sqrt{2}G_F N_e$, the modified angle $ \theta_{13m} $ in the matter is related to the original angles, and the new phase $\delta=(\delta_{13}-\delta_{14})$ as,

 where $ f $ is defined as,